 Recently, Google released an upgraded version of Google Analytics as “Google Analytics Premium“.
-We had been following some conversation on twitter about it and have been speaking to clients about important features of premium.
-One of the key features that users of Google Analytics Premium are going to enjoy is having ability to use 50 custom variables.
+We had been following some conversations on Twitter about it and have been speaking to clients about important features of premium.
+One of the key features that users of Google Analytics Premium are going to enjoy is having the ability to use 50 custom variables.

-This if implemented well, can save ton of hours in analysis, reporting.
-IMHO, this is probably the most valuable feature of GA premium compared to other features more shiny features. (if you disagree, feel free to shout out) During several conversations, it struck to me that lot of analyst would have hard time figuring out how they can use 50 custom variables and I thought it would be great if I just put down, how would I use it in standard ways for different category of websites. i.e. E-Commerce, Lead Gen & Content.
+This if implemented well, can save tons of hours in analysis, and reporting.
+IMHO, this is probably the most valuable feature of GA premium compared to other features more shiny features. (if you disagree, feel free to shout out) During several conversations, it struck me that a lot of analysts would have a hard time figuring out how they can use 50 custom variables and I thought it would be great if I just put down, how would I use it in standard ways for different categories of websites. i.e. E-Commerce, Lead Gen & Content.

-Therefore, I am starting of a blog post series to explain how best to use 50 custom variables in Google Analytics for an e-commerce site and in following weeks, would talk about other types of websites.
+Therefore, I am starting a blog post series to explain how best to use 50 custom variables in Google Analytics for an e-commerce site, and in the following weeks, would talk about other types of websites.

 As we are aware there are three different types of custom variables available:

 Visitor Level: Used for tracking interactions of a visitor across multiple session

 Session Level: Used for tracking within session activity of a user.

 Page Level: Used for tracking page-level activities ie. Button clicks etc.

 All custom variable keys & values are stored in cookies and they expire at different times.
 For e.g. Page level custom variable value gets expired when the user moves to the next page, visit level gets expired when the visit is ended.